missingfaktor/akar/TUTORIAL.md

 ((data -> emissions | nil), (emissions -> result)) -> (data -> result | nil)
 ```

-These is the formulations used by Akar.
+These are the formulations used by Akar.
 There's literally nothing more to it!
 Amazed yet?

 Treating patterns as regular functions opens up new possibilities.
 You can abstract over and compose them, like you do with any other functions.
 It's much simpler do build new features.
 In fact, this is exactly how various pattern operations, such as guards, at-patterns, alternation, are implemented in Akar.
 That should serve as a testament to the simplicity and power of this model.